malaise/ada/README.txt

      Several small test programs of the Repository packages.

 Xwords (2)::
-     A graphical lexicography of common words and nouns (french DB).
+     A graphical lexicography of common words and nouns (french DB), search with wildcards for crosswords, search of anagrams.

 Cots directories
 ----------------